benuh/ML_AL_Notes/guides/fundamentals/REGULARIZATION_TECHNIQUES_GUIDE.md

 - ✅ No hyperparameters to tune (besides patience)
 - ✅ Saves training time
 - ✅ Often as effective as other regularization
+- ✅ Implicit regularization: λ(t) ~ 1/(ηt)
+- ✅ Data-driven stopping criterion
+- ✅ Equivalent to Ridge with adaptive λ

 **Disadvantages:**
-- ❌ Requires validation set
+- ❌ Requires validation set (m = Ω(T·log(T)/ε²))
 - ❌ Can stop too early with noisy validation loss
+- ❌ Patience parameter p needs tuning
+- ❌ Validation noise affects stopping quality

 **When to use:**
 - Always! (for iterative training algorithms)
 - Neural networks
 - Gradient boosting
 - Any model trained iteratively
+- When you want automatic regularization strength
+- Especially effective when combined with explicit regularization

 ---